"Flamenco is always with me.

 She started her professional career performing in many tablaos around Spain and other countries such as Japan, Morocco, Portugal, France, Cyprus and Canada.

-Yosi moved to Boston in 2012, and since then has been a very active teacher and performer, collaborating with many participants of the Greater Boston dance scene, such as The Dance Complex, Green Street Studios, The Boston Foundation, The New England Conservatory, Deborah Mason School of Dance, Jose Mateo Dance Theatre and Peter Dimuro's company.
-Internationally she was called as a special guest artist at Orford music festival in Canada in 2018 summer.
-In November 2018 Yosi will be performing for Celebrity Series of Boston.
-She is also acting as an artistic adviser and choreographer for skater on the Theater on Ice in Boston especially for an international contest in France 2019.
+Yosi moved to Boston in 2012, and since then has been a very active teacher and performer, collaborating with many participants of the Greater Boston dance scene, such as The Dance Complex, Green Street Studios, The Boston Foundation, The New England Conservatory, Deborah Mason School of Dance, Jose Mateo Dance Theatre, Peter Dimuro's company, Celebrity Series of Boston and Boston Landmarks Orchestra among many others.
+She also acted as an artistic adviser and choreographer for skater on the Theater on Ice in Boston especially for an international contest in France 2019 (in which they got silver).

 Besides her work as a solo artist, she is performing with Boston based flamenco companies such as Flamenco Boston and Flamenco Dance Project.